A Cashless Society trades using electronic ID (RFID)

 The downside is total loss of privacy for the individual (the State can now monitor their transactions) and the difficulty it causes for the elderly and those without bank accounts.

-But, despite the acceleration to the cashless society through COVID-19, the point in time at which the personal mark will be introduced is not clear from prophecy.
+Despite the acceleration to the cashless society, the point in time at which the personal mark will be introduced is not clear from prophecy.

 However, it is quite possible that true believers in Jesus Christ will not have to take the mark.
 Prophecy suggests that the true church will be “taken” (raptured) to meet Christ in the clouds before the mark is forced upon mankind.
 Jesus said it will be like the removal of Noah from the sinful world before the Flood, or the taking out of Lot before the judgement of sinful Sodom and Gomorrah (Luke 17:26-36).